Who Wants to Be a Millionaire?: Music

 The musical score most commonly associated with the franchise was composed by father-and-son duo Keith and Matthew Strachan.
 The Strachans' score provides drama and tension, and unlike older game show musical scores, Millionaire's musical score was created to feature music playing almost throughout the entire show.
 The Strachans' main Millionaire theme song takes inspiration from the "Mars" movement of Gustav Holst's The Planets, and their cues from the 6th/3rd to 10th/7th question, and then from the 11th/8th question onwards, take the pitch up a semitone for each subsequent question, in order to increase tension as the contestant progressed through the game.
 On Game Show Network (GSN)'s Gameshow Hall of Fame special, the narrator described the Strachan tracks as "mimicking the sound of a beating heart", and stated that as the contestant works their way up the money ladder, the music is "perfectly in tune with their ever-increasing pulse".

 The Strachans' Millionaire soundtrack was honoured by the American Society of Composers, Authors and Publishers with numerous awards, the earliest of them awarded in 2000.
 A British album of the musical stings was released in 2000, while a remix of the theme tune became a UK chart hit the same year.
-The original music cues were given minor rearrangements for the U.S. version's clock format in 2008; for example, the question cues were synced to the "ticking" sounds of the game clock.
-Even later, the Strachan score was removed from the U.S. version altogether for the introduction of the "shuffle format" in 2010, in favour of a new musical score with cues written by Jeff Lippencott and Mark T. Williams, co-founders of the Los Angeles-based company Ah2 Music.
+The original music cues were given minor rearrangements for the US version's clock format in 2008; for example, the question cues were synced to the "ticking" sounds of the game clock.
+Even later, the Strachan score was removed from the US version altogether for the introduction of the "shuffle format" in 2010, in favour of a new musical score with cues written by Jeff Lippencott and Mark T. Williams, co-founders of the Los Angeles-based company Ah2 Music.
+But the revival season on 2020 in US saw the Strachan music return.

+Soundtrack variants

+In 2007, the UK version underwent a major change in identification, most notably the soundtrack was changed from the classic version to a rave remix.
+These parts of the soundtrack were composed and remixed by Ramon Covalo and Nick Magnus respectively.
+This score would go on to be used by most international versions of the franchise.
+However, the 2018 UK revival saw the Strachans' original score reinstated.

+India version

+In the Indian version, the show theme songs and background music were composed, composed and arranged by musician Sawan Dutta starting from season 5 in 2011.
+Since 2019, the duo Ajay - Atul are the new musicians who compose and arrange the theme songs for the show, starting from season 15, the rules of the game changed a bit, the main host Amitabh Bachchan and Rohan-Vinayak also participated in the process of arranging the theme songs for the show, some later Indian versions also used these themes.